Dolybim/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A scripts that Create a script that removes all letters c and C from input
+A scripts reverses its output